 Those who live a vegan lifestyle do not get protein the same way the rest of us might.
-Instead of relying on meat or dairy for that needed macronutrient, they need to rely on plant-based foods that are high in natural proteins.
-Most vegans have no problem getting their required 46 to 56 grams of protein per day by eating things like beans or nuts or adding some vegan protein powder to the mix.
+Instead of relying on meat or dairy for that needed macronutrient, they rely on plant-based foods that are high in natural proteins.
+Most vegans have no problem getting their required 46 to 56 grams of protein per day by eating things like beans, nuts, or vegan protein powder.

 However, some non-vegans believe some pretty strange things about plant-based protein.
 For instance, there is a rumor that plant-based protein causes acne.
 But does this unusual rumor hold a kernel of truth to it, or is it simply an old wives’ tale made up by a world that hasn’t yet accepted the idea of a vegan lifestyle?

 Generally, plant-based proteins do not cause any sort of inflammation.
 However, recent studies have found that some plant-based remedies are actually helpful in reducing inflammation.
 They may even help improve your immune system.
 Organic plant-based proteins (those whose cultivation does not require the use of GMOs or chemical herbicides or pesticides) are even less likely to cause an allergic reaction like acne.

 Now, some people are allergic to certain plant-based foods, such as soy, peanuts, tree nuts, and wheat or gluten.

 If consumed, these foods can trigger an immune response that could result in headaches, bloating, hives, nausea, inflammation, shortness of breath, and stuffy nose.
 In these cases, it would be prudent to avoid anything that might trigger that type of allergic reaction.
 Otherwise, plant-based proteins have not been shown to cause undue inflammation.